The Latest: Police believe bodies of missing couple found

 Authorities in central Illinois say they believe the bodies of a missing Bradley University professor and her husband have been found.

 Peoria County Sheriff Brian Asbell says a tarp and a tent believed to contain the bodies of Susan Brill de Ramirez and Antonio Ramirez Barron were discovered Tuesday near the Spoon River Bridge.
-The couple's son, 21-year-old Jose Ramirez, has been charged with second-degree murder.
+The couple's son, 21-year-old Jose Ramirez, has been charged with first-degree murder.

 Authorities say Ramirez indicated he dumped his parents' bodies from a bridge above a body of water after killing them Friday.
 Asbell says there are multiple creeks and waterways in that area, and Ramirez told police he could not pinpoint the site.